nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   and `johndoe@example.com` respectively.
 * `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.

+---
 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the financial book.

 Format: `delete INDEX`